 In parallel, the Balkans is phylogeographically less well-studied than Iberia or even the Apennine Peninsula, despite it is richer in species and paleoendemics.
 Phylogeographic studies have shown that it was not only an important Late Miocene and Pliocene radiation center and Pleistocene refugium, but it was also the major source of postglacial colonization of Central and Northern Europe.
 In other words, current species and genetic diversity of Central European biota would look very different without the Balkans.

-A major current focus is to identify patterns of historical biogeography and evolution of amphibians and reptiles within the Balkans.
-This research integrates data from mitochondrial DNA sequences and nuclear markers with those from pattern analysis with Geographic Information Systems (GIS).
+A major current focus is to identify patterns of historical biogeography and the evolution of amphibians and reptiles within Eurasia.
+This research integrates data from mitochondrial and nuclear DNA.